 Autoimmune Disease and Drug Eruptions

 The tissue of the eyes and eyelids have a lot of immune activity to protect them from harm.
 Sometimes the immune system reacts inappropriately to the dog’s own body.
 Autoimmune diseases that cause swollen eyelids in dogs include discoid lupus erythematosus, pemphigus foliaceous, and uveodermatologic syndrome.

 Drug eruptions is an adverse drug reaction of the skin.
 It may occur in an area where topical medication is applied–like if you put an ointment in your dog’s eye.
-Drug eruptions can also show up skin after a dog has taken oral medication.
+Drug eruptions can also show up on skin after a dog has taken oral medication.

 Styes and Other Lumps

 Dogs can get styes just like humans.
 A stye happens when the glands around the eyelid become infected.
 You’ll see a nodule, usually at the eyelid margin, but they don’t look warty.

 If your dog has a warty-looking lump at the edge of his eyelid, that’s more likely a benign tumor called meibomian gland adenoma.
 Styes are pretty uncommon in dogs, but meibomian gland adenomas are super common, especially in dogs over the age of five.